See the best of Budapest

-If you would prefer a more secluded spa experience, then you can steam at some of Budapest's other thermal baths.
-Swim amongst the columns at art-nouveau Gellért Baths or go back in time at the 16th century, Turkish-style Rudas Baths.
+If you prefer a more secluded spa experience, you can steam at some of Budapest's other thermal baths.
+Swim amongst the columns at art-nouveau Gellért Baths or go back in time to the 16th century, Turkish-style Rudas Baths.

 - Ruin bars